Oh My Friend (soundtrack): Development

 Initially, Dil Raju wanted Mickey J. Meyer to compose music for the film.
-However, Sriram had listened to the songs composed by Malayalam film composer Rahul Raj and liked it.
+However, Sriram had listened to the songs composed by Malayalam film composer Rahul Raj on the internet and was very impressed.
 He immediately contacted the composer, who in return, sent his tunes through email which Raju and Sriram liked it and eventually brought on board for the film.
 The film marked Raj's Telugu film debut as a composer.
 Raj added that he signed Oh My Friend as he wanted to take a break from Malayalam cinema and added that the Tamil and Telugu film industries allow him to take more time to discuss and work on the music.

 The film also featured one song "Sri Chaitanya" which was composed by Anil R., who died prior to the film's release.
 The song was performed by Siddharth and Shruti themselves, and was the last song Anil had composed.
 He received the offer from his friend and fellow lyricist Krishna Chaitanya, who dedicated the song in his memory.
 Sirivennela Seetharama Sastry wrote three songs for the film in a span of six months.
 Raju insisted Sastry to use one of his songs for another film and instead write lyrics for a fresh song.

 During post-production, Mani Sharma was brought in to compose the background score.
 Sharma recorded the film score in Chennai on 24 October and completed the re-recording within 5 November.